wavesplatform/signer/README.md

 <a id="getsponsoredbalances"></a>
 #### getSponsoredBalances

 If user logged in, provides balances of sponsored assets in user's portfolio.
+See [Sponsored Fee](https://docs.waves.tech/en/blockchain/waves-protocol/sponsored-fee).

 ```js
 getSponsoredBalances();